Manage your macOS VM Images with the Orka-Packer Plugin

 Creating the Packer Template

 In order to use the Orka-Packer plugin, you will have to define a Packer template file – the configuration file that defines how an Orka image must be built.
 You can either use JSON or HCL to create the template.
-Because Packer recommends using HCL, we will stick to an HCL implementation today.
-If you would rather define the image with a JSON template, you can learn more here.
+Because Packer recommends using HCL, we will stick to an HCL implementation in this post.
+If you would rather define the image with a JSON template, you can learn more here

 With our new Packer template file open in a text editor, we’ll first look at each section of the file independently, and then we will put it all together in a complete example.